Sermon Mark 8:27-38

 is the measure of our discipleship.

-It is our answer to the question who we say Jesus is.
+to the question who we say Jesus is.

 Who I am is how I am a follower of Jesus.